nwjs/nw.js/docs/For Developers/Building NW.js.md

     Starting from 0.17, we switched to the new build configuration system GN and Ninja in Chromium upstream.
 The Node.js in NW is still build with GYP/Ninja
     This document is written for latest **NW 0.13** or later.
 For legacy build instructions, please read the [wiki page](https://github.com/nwjs/nw.js/wiki/Building-nw.js) on GitHub.
-    See our buildbot for official build configuration and steps: http://buildbot-master.nwjs.io:8010/waterfall
+    See our buildbot for official build configuration and steps: http://buildbot-master.nwjs.io:8010/waterfall Debug version should be built with component build configuration.
+See the [discussion in upstream](https://groups.google.com/a/chromium.org/d/msg/chromium-dev/LWRR3fMlvQ4/qos4EaBtBgAJ).

 ## Prerequisites